Using the TDM service

 The Unit does not provide an on-call service.

-Please use the Antiepileptic Drug Level (Concentration) Request Form.
+Please use the Antiepileptic Drug Level (Concentration) Request Form (opens as PDF).
 The form needs to be completed appropriately and clearly to enable efficient processing of assay request.
 Reason for request

 In order to aid interpretation of results and to identify additional test requirements, it is helpful if the reason for the assay request is indicated.
 This can be indicated by ticking one of the five boxes printed on the request form or by specifying accordingly.
 This information is also useful for audit purposes.